-In rare circumstances, an exception to this policy may be granted by agreement of both parties in the relationship, the Chair(s)/Dean(s) of the faculty member and the student and approval of the University Office of Counsel.
+In rare cases, exceptions to this policy may be granted by agreement of both parties in the relationship, the Chair(s)/Dean(s) of the faculty member and the student, and the University Office of Counsel.
 A written management plan outlining measures to insure the integrity of the academic interaction and to protect the best interests of the student must be filed with the cognizant Dean and reviewed annually.
 The University Intercessor is available for guidance in the creation of such a plan.